kubos/kubos/docs/first-project.md

         $ vagrant init kubostech/kubos-dev

-Start the box

-        $ vagrant up

-SSH into your box

-        $ vagrant ssh

-## Creating your project
+This will create a Vagrantfile in your current directory.
+This Vagrantfile contains information about the configuration of your kubos-dev Vagrant box.

-It is strongly recommended that you create your project in a directory on your host that is shared with your box, rather than directly inside your box.
-If the directory is located on your host, if your box is ever destroyed or re-built your project files will be completely intact.
+It is strongly recommended that you create your kubos projects in a directory that is shared with your box from your host, rather than a directory that is only available inside your box.
+If the directory is located on your host your projects will be protected in the event your box is ever damaged or destroyed.

 To mount a specific directory from your host, open the Vagrantfile that was in the kubos-vagrant directory you clone in the above step and look for the following lines: